Athribis: Excavation findings

-Over 300 figurines were found throughout all of Athribis, mostly in the Ptolemaic layers.
+Over 300 figurines were found throughout Athribis, mostly in the Ptolemaic layers.
 Some of the artifacts were of terracotta form.
-Many of the figurines depicted were heads of small dwarf-like creatures and some of them were also used as oil lamps in the bathhouses.
+Many of the figurines depicted were heads of small dwarf-like creatures, and some were also used as oil lamps in the bathhouses.
 "Ptolemaic VI" is the phase that has been found to have the most artifacts or figurines.
-They were also more carefully crafted in design compared to findings in other layers and better preserved.
+They were also more carefully crafted in design than other layers' findings and better preserved.
 Depictions of Egyptian and Greek gods and goddesses were also abundant.
 Dionysus and Aphrodite seemed to be popular throughout the findings at Athribis.
-It is considered that these figurines could have been made in the pottery workshops, most were of terracotta make, and others believe the figurines could have had more of a cult meaning.
-It is suggested that the Dionysus and Aphrodite figures, mostly erotic in nature, could have played as a type of fertility cult in the bathhouse areas since a lot of the figurines were found in excavated remains of the bath area.
+It is considered that these figurines could have been made in the pottery workshops.
+Most were made of terracotta, and others believe the figurines could have had more of a cult meaning.
+It is suggested that the Dionysus and Aphrodite figures, mostly erotic, could have played as a type of fertility cult in the bathhouse areas since a lot of the figurines were found in excavated remains of the bath area.
 Egyptian gods were also being depicted as Greek gods in the making of the figurines.
 Isis was being depicted as Aphrodite in some cases, or a Hercules statue shown with Dionysus.
 The god Silen was also depicted in one of the excavated oil lamps, dated from the late second century.
-It shows that even though Athribis at the time was mainly of Graeco-Roman influence, Egyptian culture was still being used in some of their everyday life.
+It shows that even though Athribis was mainly of Graeco-Roman influence at the time, Egyptian culture was still being used in some of their everyday lives.

-Pottery itself from the workshops were also abundant, but compared to the figurines, simple in design.
+Pottery itself from the workshops was also abundant, but compared to the figurines, it was simple in design.
 Made from either clay or terracotta, jugs that were Greek in design but clumsily crafted are found throughout the middle Ptolemaic era.
-Most of the jugs were large in design but smaller, more sophisticated in design were found as well.
-No matter how the pottery was made, however, floral decorations were found on almost all of the finished and unfinished artifacts.
+Most of the jugs were large in design, but smaller, more sophisticated in design, were also found.
+No matter how the pottery was made, floral decorations were found on almost all the finished and unfinished artifacts.
 Clay molds were also found in the middle Ptolemaic era.
 They were circular in design with a sunken relief on one side.
 There was one artifact found from the early Ptolemaic era that was made from limestone, however the rest of the molds were made from clay.